 - The chance of falling is raised with this drug.
 Falls may lead to very bad problems like head injury and broken bones.
 The chance of falling is higher in older people.
 Talk with the doctor.

 - Birth control pills and other hormone-based birth control products that have levonorgestrel in them may not work as well to prevent pregnancy.
-Use some other kind of birth control also like a condom if you are using a birth control product with levonorgestrel in it and for 1 month after your last dose of this drug.
-If you have questions, talk with your doctor.
+Be sure your child uses some other kind of birth control also like a condom if she is using a birth control product with levonorgestrel in it and for 1 month after her last dose of this drug.
+If you have questions, talk with the doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Hallucinations (seeing or hearing things that are not there).

 - Memory problems or loss.